 To prevent a pedestrian/ car accident, you need to stay visible to oncoming traffic.
-To do this, you’ll need to wear light colored clothing if you’re walking at night and stay in well-lit if you’re crossing the street.
+To do this, you’ll need to wear light-colored clothing if you’re walking at night and stay well-lit if you’re crossing the street.

 Never assume that the car sees you and will stop.
 Make eye contact with the driver if possible before crossing the street to ensure that they see you.

 Know the Traffic Rules